 We have an enthusiastic Committee and a 5 year plan.
 The council and their staff have been very supportive of our new garden.
 Our local traders and suppliers have been very generous and we thank them all for assisting the garden.

 Fundraising was very important to get The Blairgowrie Community Garden up and running and our fundraising drives have been very successful.
-We've had sausage sizzles at Bunnings Rosebud, street stalls at Blairgowrie Village shops selling plants and wine drives.
+We've had sausage sizzles at Bunnings Rosebud, street stalls at Blairgowrie Village selling plants and wine drives.

 Peter Salthouse and Ty Brunner plant the fig tree at our opening day